WICG/file-system-access/AccessHandle.md

 ## Trying It Out

-A prototype of access handles is available in Chrome Canary.
+A prototype of access handles is available in Chrome Canary (from at least version `94.0.4597.0`).
 To enable it, launch Chrome with the `--enable-features=FileSystemAccessAccessHandle` flag.

 We have also developed an Emscripten file system based on access handles.
 Instructions on how to use it can be found